andruhon/super-custom-keycaps/blog.md

 I'm trying to design keycaps which are good when printed on 3D printer with AMS or similar material changing system.

+## 26 Mar 2025
+All SVGs are finally ready!
+Sent remaining keys to print.

 ## 20 Mar 2025
 Trying to set slower speed for top surface layer to improve quality.